cloudmedialab-uv/k8s-work-queue-video-coding/README.md

 # k8s-work-queue-video-coding

-This project deploys a distributed video encoding infrastructure capable of utilizing both GPU-supported and CPU-only clusters.
+This project deploys a distributed video encoding infrastructure capable of utilizing both GPU-supported and CPU clusters.
 Depending on the available resources, the deployment can be optimized for hardware with GPU capabilities or solely rely on CPU power.

 ## Table of Contents